This post may contain affiliate links. Please read my disclosure for more information.

-Eliminating rice from your diet especially if you have been a rice lover your entire life can be pretty darn hard.
-However, you have to eradicate rice to follow your ketogenic diet correctly.
+Eliminating rice from your daily diet especially if you have been a rice lover your entire life can be pretty darn hard.
+However, you have to eradicate rice to follow your ketogenic lifestyle correctly.
 This is where it comes into the picture.

 Finally, the icing on the cake is the hundreds of keto rice recipes that can help you make that transition from rice to keto friendly rice so much easier.
 So, what are you waiting for?
 Consider giving konjac noodles a try today.